9dots/devy/devy-minecraft/turtles.md

 3. When the students are frozen in Minecraft, they are expected to:
   - tilt computer screens down to a 45 degree angle
   - eyes to the front of the room prepared to listen to the teacher

+###### Follow up questions
+Use these questions to help students elaborate when explaining their code:
+- "Can you say more about that?"
+- "What do you mean by that?"
+- "How can you take that idea a step further?"
 ---

 ### student mindset - 20 minutes